zahlabut/LogTool/README.md

 For better performance using Python FuzzyWuzzy module on Overcloud nodes is necessary.
 This mode will install FuzzyWuzzy on Overcloud nodes.

+**11)  Download OSP logs and run LogTool locally**

+This mode applies you to download OSP logs from Jenkins or Log Storage (cougar11.scl.lab.tlv.redhat.com) and to analyze downloaded logs locally.

 # Installation
 This tool is available on GitHub, clone it to your **Undercloud** host with: